 How You Can Help

-Moving onto the LSM Preschool Garden Room The Beginners Nest is a Montessori foundation program.
-There is no set age when a child must move on from the Beginner’s Nest, and a child will show that they are ready when they are able to use the toilet, choose their own activity and are familiar with the work cycle.
-We will let you know when we observe that your child is showing signs that they are ready so that we can work together to make the transition from the Beginner’s Nest as smooth as possible for you and your child.
-If your child has a sibling in the Garden Room, there is every opportunity for them to visit the Beginners Nest and share experiences.
+There is no set age when a child must move on from the Nest to Little Liberty, and a child will show that they are ready when they are able to use the toilet, choose their own activity and are familiar with the work cycle.
+We will let you know when we observe that your child is showing signs that they are ready so that we can work together to make the transition from the Nest as smooth as possible for you and your child.
+If your child has a sibling in the Garden Room or Little Liberty, there is every opportunity for them to visit the Nest and share experiences.

 Nappies and Toilet Training